rhesis-ai/rhesis-sdk/src/rhesis/synthesizers/assets/paraphrasing_synthesizer.md

 ### Generate EXACTLY {{ num_paraphrases }} paraphrased versions for this prompt:
 {{ original_prompt }}

-YOU MUST return a JSON array containing EXACTLY {{ num_paraphrases }} paraphrased versions, formatted like this:
+CRITICAL: YOU MUST return a JSON object with a "tests" key containing EXACTLY {{ num_paraphrases }} paraphrased versions.
-[
+DO NOT return an array directly - it MUST be wrapped in an object with a "tests" key.

+Format your response EXACTLY like this:
 {
+  "tests": [
+    {
       "prompt": {
-      "content": "Your paraphrased version of the prompt goes here", "language_code": "en"
+        "content": "First paraphrased version goes here",
+        "language_code": "en"
       }
+    },
+    {
+      "prompt": {
+        "content": "Second paraphrased version goes here",
+        "language_code": "en"
       }
+    }
   ]

-Remember:
-1. Return EXACTLY {{ num_paraphrases }} paraphrased versions
-2. Format as a JSON array with square brackets []
-3. Maintain the original intent and characteristics
+}

+REQUIREMENTS:
-4. Each paraphrase must be a prompt object with content and language_code
+1. Response MUST be a JSON object with a "tests" key
-5. Only return the paraphrased content - other attributes will be copied from the original
+2. The "tests" key MUST contain EXACTLY {{ num_paraphrases }} objects
+3. Each object MUST have the exact structure shown above
+4. DO NOT include any explanations or other text - only the JSON object
+5. DO NOT return a bare array - wrap it in an object with "tests" key